numz/sd-wav2lip-uhq/CONTRIBUTING.md

 ## Contact

-If you have any questions or need help, please ping the developer via email at numzzz@hotmail.com to make sure your addition will fit well into such a large project and to get help if needed.
+If you have any questions or need help, please ping the developer via discord NumZ#7184 to make sure your addition will fit well into such a large project and to get help if needed.

 Thank you again for your contribution!